-DOL also allows for combining/merging OSMs along such links, see the rule for combination for the abstract syntax category Onto in clause 8.
+DOL can also be used to combine or merge OMSs along such OMS mappings, see the rule for combination for the abstract syntax category Onto in clause 8.

 7.2.3.
-DOL allows for expressing OSMs and links at different levels of detail
+DOL enables the representation of OMSs and OMS mappings at different levels of detail

-OSMs and OSM links expressed in DOL can be based on a number of implicit assumptions about which OSM language translation or which ontoloy matcher has been employed.
-Depending on the OSM engineering workflow or application setting, it can be useful to keep these assumptions implicit, or to make them explicit.
-DOL allows for keeping such assumptions implicit if desired.
-It also allows for explicitly writing them down as annotations to the OSM.
-This international standard specifies a translation that expands any DOL OSM with implicit assumptions into its explicit counterpart.
+OMSs and OMS mappings expressed in DOL can be based on a number of implicit assumptions about which OMS language translation or which ontology matcher has been employed.
+Depending on the OMS engineering workflow or application setting, it can be useful to keep